junlabucsd/mm3/docs/mm3_ChannelPicker-guide.md

 Fill out the parameters file normally.
 Pay special attention to the following:

+* `phase_plane` is the postfix of the channel which contains the phase images
 * `channel_picking_threshold` is a measure of correlation between a series of images, so a value of 1 would mean the same image over and over.
 Channels with values above this value (like empty channels) will be designated as empty before the user selection GUI.

 **Hardcoded parameters**